-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 Seasons: 2

-This super-slick show only ran for two seasons but they were two really solid ones.
-It follows two detectives – one Mexican (Damian Bachir), one American (Diane Kruger)–and their joint effort to investigate a serial killer wreaking havoc on both countries along the Texas–Chihuahua border.
+This super-slick show only ran for two seasons, but they were two really solid ones.
+It follows two detectives—one Mexican (Damian Bachir), one American (Diane Kruger)—and their joint effort to investigate a serial killer wreaking havoc on both countries along the Texas-Chihuahua border.
 Needless to say, the investigation is riddled with corruption.
+Stream it here.

 “Brotherhood”